 I have hundreds of long-time clients who don't fit in with this focus.
 I care about them, and want to make sure they're taken care of.
-In many cases, we are migrating them to a new spin-off company called Pedal.
-Pedal is owned by my long-time employee and cousin, Isaac Holmgren, and is focused on small business websites.
-I also highly recommend my friend and colleague Steve Cross's local design agency, Ambient.
-For projects that are more design-heavy, or for branding, you are going to be treated very well by that talented team.
+In many cases, we are migrating them to a new small website company called Creative Purple.
+Creative Purple is owned by my sister, Meredith Wuori, and is focused on small business websites.

 Any existing projects will either be moved over to the new company or finished up within ClearSight in the next month or two.

-All of my great employees (except Isaac, of course) will be coming with me to the new company.
+Nearly all of my great employees will be coming with me to the new company.
 They're excited for the opportunity to work with the talented team at IR.